Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-teams.md

 1. Click the **v1** version and then click **Link** to add a service.
 1. Select a runtime from the **Select Runtime Group** dropdown menu, select `pizza_ordering` from the **Gateway Service** dropdown menu, and then click **Save**.
 1. Click the **Edit** icon next to the status of your product version and select **Published** from the **Edit version status** dialog and then click **Save**.
 1. You need to enable app registration if you want the developer in the Authorized Delivery Partners group to be able to consume your APIs by registering apps.
-You can use an authentication method of your choice in the [enable or disable application registration](/konnect/dev-portal/applications/enable-app-reg/) documenation.
+You can use an authentication method of your choice in the [enable or disable application registration](/konnect/dev-portal/applications/enable-app-reg/) documentation.

 You now have a published API product for your Pizza Ordering API in your Dev Portal.